fgiorgetti/vanform/example/README.md

 EOF
 ```

-* Create the `skupper-van-form` ConfigMap to the east site
+* Create the `skupper-van-form` ConfigMap on the east site

 ```bash
 cat << EOF > /tmp/east-configmap.yaml